RobinStamer/Exalted-Characters/fallout/rules.markdown

 #General

  * Non-Alchemicals may trade a Caste Attribute/Ability for a Favored
+ * Use errata'd Chargen.
+Unless otherwise specified, Characters have 28 dots in Abilities to spend.
  * BP-based advancement.
 I am expecting non-optimized characters.
  * Craft doesn't have sub-abilities, each Craft type is its own specialty
  * Unlimited Specialties per ability, each is capped at 1 dot